Arcadia (play): Style

-Jim Hunter writes that Arcadia is a relatively realistic play, compared to Stoppard's other works, though the realism is "much enhanced and teased about by the alternation of two eras".
+Jim Hunter writes that Arcadia is a relatively realistic play, compared with Stoppard's other works, though the realism is "much enhanced and teased about by the alternation of two eras".
 The setting and characters are true-to-life, without being archetypal.
 It is comprehensible: the plot is both logical and probable, following events in a linear fashion.
 Arcadias major deviation from realism, of course, is in having two plotlines that are linear and parallel.
 Thus we see Thomasina deriving her mathematical equations to describe the forms of nature; we later see Val, with his computer, plotting them to produce the image of a leaf.

 Language

 The language of Arcadia switches between the colloquialisms of early 19th-century England and those of modern England.
 Stoppard's language reflects his periods, historical and modern, and he uses speech patterns and lexicons in keeping with his characters.

 But his is a stylised dialogue, conveying the "look and feel" of the past as perceived by the modern audience.
 Still, it has sufficient latitude in register to make plain the relationships between the characters.
 For example, Septimus, after failing to deflect a question from Thomasina with a joke, bluntly explains to his pupil the nature of "carnal embrace" – but this bluntness is far removed from that with which he dismisses Chater's self-deceiving defence of his wife's reputation (which, Septimus says, "could not be adequately defended with a platoon of musketry").
 With Lady Croom, in responding to his employer's description of Mrs. Chater as a "harlot", Septimus delicately admits that "her passion is not as fixed" as one might wish.

 In the modern sequences, the dialogue is more realistic.
-But Bernard consciously assumes some stylisation of language: He rehearses his public lecture in heightened, flamboyant rhetoric; and he unleashes a polemic against Valentine's scientific thought (describing the concept as no more than "performance art"), not from spite but for "recreation".
+But Bernard consciously assumes some stylisation of language: he rehearses his public lecture in heightened, flamboyant rhetoric; and he unleashes a polemic against Valentine's scientific thought (describing the concept as no more than "performance art"), not from spite but for "recreation".

 The play's scientific concepts are set forth primarily in the historical scenes, where Thomasina delivers her precocious (or even anachronistic) references to entropy, the deterministic universe and iterated equations in improvised, colloquial terms.
 In the modern era, Valentine explains the significance of Thomasina's rediscovered notebook with careful detail, reflecting Stoppard's research into his play's scientific materials.

 Consciously echoed phrases, across the time frames, help to unify the play.
 For example, Chloe asks Valentine if "the future is all programmed like a computer", and whether she is the first to think that theory discredited "because of sex".
 Thomasina has been there before: "If you could stop every atom in its position and direction ... you could write the formula for all the future," she tells Septimus, then adds, "Am I the first person to have thought of this?"
 The difference is significant: Chloe's intuitive version allows for the effects of chaos, illustrating Stoppard's theme of the interdependence of science and art, and between professional and amateur thinking.